Co2 Tolerance 4 Runners

 Wait, I can run without feeling gassed, winded, and out of breath?

 Yes you can!

 Running is tiring, as it should be.
-Attempting to run farther and faster and you are sure to get more winded.
-There are many variables to improve this like pacing yourself, staying hydrated, fueling your body, getting adequate sleep, and managing your stress.
+Attempt to run farther and faster and you are sure to get more winded.
+There are many variables to improve this, such as pacing yourself, staying hydrated, fueling your body, getting adequate sleep, and managing your stress.
 The one variable that’s often forgotten and has a valuable impact on both training and recovery is breathing.

 The two main fuels for your muscles (and your brain) are oxygen and glucose.
 So one would think that huffing and puffing for more intake of oxygen would help the muscles, right?
 Wrong!